Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Other premium venues to watch the fireworks from included Bard on the Beach (with its Bard Fireworks Nights), the Vancouver Maritime Museum (with its fundraiser event) and from the water with Vancouver Boat Parties.
 Attendees at the Vancouver Folk Music Festival could also watch the fireworks from Jericho Beach on July 19th this past year.
 At Theatre Under the Stars, the musicals started and ended an hour early on fireworks nights, which gave people time to walk to Second Beach or elsewhere along the waterfront to see the shows.

-Continue reading to learn more about the above and other fireworks-viewing areas in late July.
+Continue reading to learn more about the best fireworks-viewing areas in late July.
 Our list in this article includes primarily free venues.

 Fireworks from English Bay Beach

-English Bay Beach was arguably the most spectacular place to watch the fireworks from, other than from a boat out on the water, but it was also the most crowded.
-Well over 100,000 people covered every inch of sand on the beach, as well as all the surrounding grassy areas.
+English Bay Beach is arguably the most spectacular place to watch the fireworks from, other than from a boat out on the water, but it’s also the most crowded.
+Well over 100,000 people covered every inch of sand on the beach, as well as all the surrounding grassy areas, during the Honda Celebration of Light.

 Location of English Bay Beach: 1790 Beach Avenue (in Vancouver’s West End halfway between the southern tip of Stanley Park and Sunset Beach).